-- Resume or curriculum vitae of the lead artist(s) involved with the project. - Letters from up to two partners or collaborators (as applicable) confirming the nature of their participation in the proposed project (maximum two letters, one page each).
-Do not include general letters of support. - Examples of work relevant to the proposed project, to demonstrate the scale and scope of the work to be circulated or toured, up to a maximum of: - o 5 images
+- Letters from up to two project partners or collaborators (as applicable) confirming the nature of their participation in the proposed project (maximum two letters, one page each).
+Do not include general letters of support. - Examples of work relevant to the proposed project, to demonstrate the scale and scope of the work to be circulated or toured, up to a maximum of:

+o 5 images